Telepsych Services at Furman Counseling Center

 Confident, Comfortable, and Connected

 Do you want to connect and talk with people but often feel overwhelm by fears or worries?
-If yes, the Confident, Comfortable, and Connected group may be the place for you to develop your social skills and connect with others in a supportive space.
+If yes, the Confident, Comfortable, and Connected group may be the place for you to develop your social skills, learn to manage your anxiety and connect with others in a supportive space.
 Please schedule meeting with group leader before starting group.

 Group Leader: Christy Dabreo-Otero, M.A.